alexhroom/RAT-Docs/source/index.rst

         * :ref:`guide`: Learn the core principles of RAT with code snippets.

-        * :ref:`examples`: Jump into some practical examples.
+        * :ref:`matlabExamples`: Jump into some practical examples for the MATLAB interface.

+        * :ref:`pythonExamples`: Explore some practical examples for the Python interface.

     .. grid-item-card::